lprincewhn/AutoOps/README.md

 ## How to try

-The state machines, who represent operational processes, should be triggered by CloudWatch events (for AWS resource) or API Gateway (for external resource).
-And you can use awscli command to start state machines' execution.
+The state machines, who represent operational processes, should be triggered by CloudWatch events (for AWS resource).
+You can use awscli command to start state machines' execution mannully.

+## Design Consideration
+Q: Why use identical lambda function in each state machine instead of SNS task in step function directory?
+A: Step function cannot invoke services in other region.